 Asthma is long-term chronic (long-standing) lung disease that makes breathing difficult.
-This happens when one’s airways swell up and become narrow, and may produce extra mucus.
-All these changes cause wheezing and a difficulty to breathe.
+This happens as a result of one’s airways in the lungs to become narrow and swell, and may produce extra mucus.

 Apart from breathing difficulties, this condition can trigger coughing, wheezing (a whistling sound while exhaling) and shortness of breath.